Brandon Williams (footballer)

-Brandon Paul Brian Williams (born 3 September 2000) is an English professional footballer who plays for club Hull City.
+Brandon Paul Brian Williams (born 3 September 2000) is an English professional footballer who plays as a defender.
 Although he mainly plays as a left-back, he has also been used as a right-back.

-Williams is a graduate of the Manchester United youth academy and made his first-team debut in September 2019.
+Williams is a graduate of Manchester United's youth academy and made his first-team debut for the club in September 2019.
+During his time at the club, he spent time on loan at Norwich City and Ipswich Town, before departing Manchester United in 2024.

 He has represented England at under-20 and under-21 levels.

 Early life

 Williams was born on 3 September 2000 in Manchester.
 He grew up in the Harpurhey area where he attended nearby secondary school Co-op Academy Manchester.

 Club career

 Manchester United

 Williams was included in the Manchester United travelling squad for the UEFA Champions League match against Paris Saint-Germain in March 2019, but was not named in the match squad.
 He made his first-team debut on 25 September as a substitute in an EFL Cup match against Rochdale.
 He made his first start on 3 October in the UEFA Europa League match against AZ.
 Williams signed a new long-term contract on 17 October, keeping him at the club until June 2022.
 He made his Premier League debut on 20 October against Liverpool at Old Trafford as a late substitute.
 With Ashley Young suspended and Luke Shaw injured, Williams was handed his first league start on 10 November against Brighton & Hove Albion, playing 90 minutes before being substituted for Marcos Rojo in injury time; he was voted Man of the Match by his club's fans.
 On 24 November, Williams scored his first goal for Manchester United in a 3–3 draw with Sheffield United.

 On 4 August 2020, Williams signed a new four-year deal at United, with the option to extend a further year.

+On 5 June 2024, Manchester United announced he would leave the club in the summer when his contract expired.